binqbit/svpi/README.md

 - `svpi import / m [--password / -p] <file_name>`: Import data from a file with encryption option.
 Allows the user to load data from an external file to the device.

+- `svpi set-password / sp`: Set root password.
+Allows the user to set a password 2-level encryption for the device.

+- `svpi reset-password / rp`: Reset root password.
+Allows the user to reset the password 2-level encryption for the device.

 - `svpi check`: Check if the device supports SRWP protocol.
 Useful for verifying the device's compatibility with the SVPI software.

 - `svpi version / v`: Displays the current version of the SVPI software.
 Useful for checking the software version and ensuring it is up to date.